-I think it would be really useful, to go over the precautions we took and go over How To Protect Yourself Hiring A Contractor incase something happens.
-Keep in mind, hiring a shady contractor is not the only way to screw yourself over doing a flip.
+I think it would be really useful, to go over the precautions we took and go over How To Protect Yourself Hiring A Contractor to incase something happens.
+Keep in mind, hiring a shady contractor is not the only way to screw yourself overdoing a flip.
 Sometimes honest contractors in a bad situation can cause issues.

 Imagine you are in my position.
-House is running late, spring is passing you buy, this contractor you has started sheetrocking, started demo, some, flooring is in, things are done halfway.
+House is running late, spring is passing you buy, this contractor you have started sheetrocking started the demo, some, flooring is in, things are done halfway.
 It is really not that easy to just say “OK get lost” and fire him with ll the work half done.
-Finding someone to take over and take ownership of his work, is not only unlikely, if you do find someone it will be really expensive as no one wants to take ownership of someone else’s work!
+Finding someone to take over and take ownership of his work, is not only unlikely if you do find someone it will be really expensive as no one wants to take ownership of someone else’s work!

 It is just a really hard decision.
 So what we are doing this time to prevent this is to rule with an iron fist.
 We don’t really see the entire work as one job with 6 draws.
 We see this as several independent jobs.
-Roof, Demo, Electrical, flooring, windows and doors.
-All with a seperate draw and deadline.
+Roof, Demo, Electrical, flooring, windows, and doors.
+All with a separate draw and deadline.

-For our specific case, (Putnam house), we need to replace the roof, pressure wash the siding and fix siding at some locations, turn the addition back into a garage.
+For our specific case, (Putnam house), we need to replace the roof, pressure washes the siding and fix siding at some locations, turn the addition back into a garage.
 Internally, well, the house is an empty shell.
 Literally.
 No rooms no framing, just an empty shell.
-Basically it is safe to say it needs everything done.
-The finishes need to be in accordance of a house that will be sold for about $250,000.00.
+Basically, it is safe to say it needs everything done.
+The finishes need to be in accordance with a house that will be sold for about $250,000.00.
 This should be helpful How To Protect Yourself Hiring A Contractor

 To avoid confusion and misunderstandings, how and when payment is released is crucial.
 The last thing you want is to be dealing with a lawsuit because in your opinion your contractor did a crappy job, but to the contractor, a fantastic job.
 What then?
 The solution is dealing with 3rd parties.
 They will decide what a good job is and what isn’t.
 All work should be done by code, ad the quality of the work with professional craftsmanship.
 The way we have set up payment this time is as follows:

-For the second phase, we again will front funds for materials only for that phase (in our case windows and doors), in addition we now pay for labour that was performed for the first phase.
+For the second phase, we again will front funds for materials only for that phase (in our case windows and doors), in addition, we now pay for the labor that was performed for the first phase.
 There are some cases where this model needs to be adapted.
 If roof work needs to be done but it is snowing heavily, we rather not sit and wait till weather clears up.
 The contractor can just start doing windows, or other work that can be done inside.
 This will be worked out as these issues present themselves.
-But for the sake of this argument, the next draw consists of his labour payment for the previous completed inspected and approved phase.
+But for the sake of this argument, the next draw consists of his labor payment for the previous completed inspected and approved phase.

 You are responsible permits are pulled.
 Not the contractor.
-Therefor it is always a good idea to check with the city that permits are pulled.
-This is directly related to the contractor having the intention to do inspections wit the city officials to make sure everything is to code.
+Therefore it is always a good idea to check with the city that permits are pulled.
+This is directly related to the contractor having the intention to do inspections with the city officials to make sure everything is to code.

-A lien waiver release form is a document from a contractor, subcontractor, materials supplier, equipment lessor or other party to the construction project (the claimant) stating they have received payment and waive any future lienrights to the property (of the owner) for the amount paid. (source Wikipedia).
+A lien waiver release form is a document from a contractor, subcontractor, materials supplier, equipment lessor or another party to the construction project (the claimant) stating they have received payment and waive any future lien rights to the property (of the owner) for the amount paid. (source Wikipedia).

-In the next few posts I will be documenting our flis from beginning to end.
-I will elaborate how we applied this post to our flips.
+In the next few posts, I will be documenting our flips from beginning to end.
+I will elaborate on how we applied this post to our flips.
 This can be used as an example of how you would do your flips as well.
 Hope this is of value to you.